cocotb/cocotb/documentation/source/introduction.rst

 UVM are valid and good (defining a common testbench structure, promoting code re-use, using constrained-random testing), the outcome is a step backwards for the following reasons:

-**UVM is ugly**

-Given the rapid progress being made in software development and evolution of new languages, creating a framework that requires so much boilerplate and relies so heavily on macros is actually impressive!
+**UVM is ugly:** Given the rapid progress being made in software development and evolution of new languages, creating a framework that requires so much boilerplate and relies so heavily on macros is actually impressive!

-**UVM is niche**

-UVM is a niche within an already highly specialised area.
+**UVM is niche:** UVM is a niche within an already highly specialised area.
 Finding good UVM guys is difficult and expensive.

-**UVM is expensive**

-I have to pay for a simulator.
+**UVM is expensive:** I have to pay for a simulator.
 I then have to pay more to enable SystemVerilog verification features.
 I have to hire expensive people.
 This is good for EDA vendors but bad for innovation.

 How is cocotb different?